RuSTy

 Invalid parameter type

-Invalid number of parameters
+Invalid number of arguments

 Unresolved Constant